Skip to main content

 How to know this is happening:

-Bazel server terminated abruptly (error code: 14, error message: 'Socket Closed', log file: ...)
+• The Bazel server gets killed by the operating system like Bazel server terminated abruptly (error code: 14, error message: 'Socket Closed', log file: ...)

 Some things you can do about it:

-- If Bazel is running inside a container, it may calculate available RAM based on the host system rather than what is allocated for the container, due to Default local resources should respect cgroup limits on Linux.
-The remediation is to explicitly tell Bazel's scheduler what the container limits are by setting the
+• If Bazel is running inside a container, it may calculate available RAM based on the host system rather than what is allocated for the container, due to Default local resources should respect cgroup limits on Linux.
+The remediation is to explicitly tell Bazel's scheduler what the container limits are by setting the --local_ram_resources flag to match the container runtime.

-so that fewer things run concurrently.
-This is a blunt approach and makes all builds take longer, but saves you the effort of figuring out which actions didn't get enough resource reservation. - Figure out which actions consume a lot of RAM, and tell Bazel's scheduler to reserve more resources for them.
-For tests, use the
+• Reduce --jobs so that fewer things run concurrently.
+This is a blunt approach and makes all builds take longer, but saves you the effort of figuring out which actions didn't get enough resource reservation.

-flag to make Bazel smarter about knowing the available system resources at the time it's scheduling the subprocess to spawn. - Investigate using Remote Build Execution so that heavy workloads move off the machine and run on a cloud of executors.
+• Investigate using Remote Build Execution so that heavy workloads move off the machine and run on a cloud of executors.